Yulia Marushevska: State services career

-On 16 October 2015, President Petro Poroshenko announced that Marushevska would serve as the head of Odessa customs.
+On 16 October 2015, President Petro Poroshenko announced that Marushevska would serve as the head of Odesa customs.
 Commenting in May 2016, Saakashvili said, "Nobody took her seriously when she was appointed. ...
 But she has this grit to really change things."

 Marushevska clashed with the head of the State Fiscal Service, Roman Nasirov, who has been implicated in corruption.
 Marushevska resigned as custom head on 14 November 2016, saying "The government doesn't have the political will to conduct the reform of the Customs service.
 Kyiv doesn't have a vision of the reforms".
 Other sources stated that she resigned after her anti-corruption reform efforts were sabotaged not only by Prime Minister Volodymyr Groysman alone, but by President Petro Poroshenko as well.
 In December, Nasirov said that he was investigating Marushevska for corruption.
 She stated that his accusations were politically-motivated and that officials interested in preserving the status quo had blocked her work, including attempts to dismiss corrupt officials.